jelaredulla/GoogleTimelineAnalyser/README.md

 1. Get your Google timeline data from Google.
 Go to https://timeline.google.com and click the gear icon for settings.
 Select the option "Download a copy of all your data", then follow the prompts to get your timeline.
 2. Install Python 3 from https://www.python.org/downloads/.
 Make sure to check the option "Add Python 3.x to PATH", or add it yourself after the installation.
 3. Download the script `main.py` from this repo.
 Consider double-checking that the source code is benign, and doesn't send your data to one of my secret servers.
-The other option is to blindly trust me with this script you found on the internet.
+The other option is to blindly trust this script you found on the internet.
 4. Run the script to analyse your timeline data.
   Open a command prompt window and navigate to the same directory as `main.py`:
   ```